 Filming & Integration

 I was there primarily to film some videos for the MycoMeds website and youtube and the filming interestingly merged into psychedelic integration, an emerging field I’m becoming increasingly interested in and one I think will develop rapidly in the coming years.

 I sat down and did interviews with those on the retreat, asking them about their experience of it – the group dynamic, the facilitators, Jamaica – and more specifically their experiences during the psilocybin sessions.
 Doing these interviews was rewarding in itself and as people opened up I was reminded how important and powerful this work is.
 It really got me, and during one interview as someone talked to me about family troubles and how they’d come up in one of his high dose sessions, I was struck with compassion.
 People were gaining new perspectives and the ability to see things in a more positive light.
 Good to know the mushies were working their magic.

-The interviews gave me ideas for a type of video integration – where people can speak on camera and have the videos to help reconnect them to their experience and their new perspective, and continue to work with the insights they’ve gained.
-If you have any further ideas on how this might be developed or want to work on this with me, contact me.
+The interviews gave me ideas for a type of video integration – where people can speak about their experiences and have the videos to help reconnect them to their experience and their new perspective, and continue to work with the insights they’ve gained.
+If you have any further ideas on how this might be developed, contact me.

 As well as filming I was also a sitter/facilitator for half of the sessions.
 Being entrusted in this role to be there for people during their psychedelic experiences is an absolute honour and privilege.
 Truly humbling.
 There is a lot to get into here and too much for this post so I’ll just say that sitting really is a skill and something which I learn more about with each experience – this was no different and I learned things which will inform my approach next time.
 Until then, my basic advice as a sitter to a tripper would be: if you encounter difficult emotions, relax, and then go towards and into them, and explore them with curiosity.